tidymodels/stacks/README.md

 Candidate members first come together in a `data_stack` object through the `add_candidates()` function.
-Principally, these objects are just [tibble](https://tibble.tidyverse.org/)s, where the first column gives the true outcome in the assessment set, and the remaining columns give the predictions from each candidate ensemble member.
+Principally, these objects are just [tibble](https://tibble.tidyverse.org/)s, where the first column gives the true outcome in the assessment set (the portion of the training set used for model validation), and the remaining columns give the predictions from each candidate ensemble member.
 (When the outcome is numeric, there’s only one column per candidate ensemble member.
 Classification requires as many columns per candidate as there are levels in the outcome variable.)
 They also bring along a few extra attributes to keep track of model definitions.